Fanconi Anemia in Children

 organ defects, and a higher chance of developing some cancers.

-- Treatment may require many different medical specialists.
+- Treatment may need many different

 - Stem cell transplants offer the only cure for Fanconi anemia.